-Home visits are undertaken for all children who are new to our school in Reception and for all Nursery admissions.
-For children who have additional needs the SENCo will contact the LA and health advisors for support and guidance.
+For children who have additional needs, the SENCo will contact the LA and health advisors for support and guidance.

-Some staff hold current first aid qualification and can administer an epipen.
+Some staff hold current first aid qualification and all staff received epipen training.
 When a child is admitted with a medical condition, relevant training is sought by the SENCo/Headteacher and a medical plan is put into place.
 These plans are drafted in partnership with parents or carers and health professionals.